New Tourism Attractions In Kuala Lumpur

 ![]() |

-If you are in Petaling Street or Chinatown KL area, it is only a short walk from the main market street and takes you about five minutes to walk to Kwai Chai Hong or Prankster Lane.
+If you are in Petaling Street or the Chinatown KL area, it is only a short walk from the main market street, taking about five minutes to reach Kwai Chai Hong or Prankster Lane.

 ![]() |